Leaderboard

 2 points

-If Nexstar does prevail in getting the CW, it's almost like they could be trying to turn the CW into what Tribune tried to do with WGN America, import some cheaper programming.
+6. If Nexstar does prevail in getting the CW, it's almost like they could be trying to turn the CW into what Tribune tried to do with WGN America, import some cheaper programming.
 How long are the CBS O&O's (and stations like WCIU) tied into CW?
 And what would CBS do with their O&Os should they lose the CW?
-It may be a nice place to put their CBSN local streams OTA for at least part of the day, since many markets are duopolies to begin with.1 point
+It may be a nice place to put their CBSN local streams OTA for at least part of the day, since many markets are duopolies to begin with.

 1 point